BTNeandertha1/BTDiablo/README.md

 - Adjusted Some Filter Stuff for QOL
 - Changed Full Juvs to Akara/Lysander/Ormus/Jamella/Malah
 - Increased Uber Key drops slightly on all bosses
+- Essence Recipe changed 2 Blue and 2 Yellow to Up to next essence

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?